MihaNormalen/Raster_painter_png/README.md

 # G-Code Generator for painting machine

 This Python script converts raster images into optimized G-code instructions for 3-axis CNC machines or robotic arms equipped with a paint brush.
-It features automated brush dipping, path optimization, and angled infill while maintaining the correct orientation of the source image.
+It features automated brush dipping, path optimization, and angled lines infill, concentric infill...

 ## Features